 or contact David Lukoff, PhD, at 707.763.3576.
 For more information, please contact our Programming Department at firstname.lastname@example.org

 Use the table ticket below.
 Or call our toll free number (888.743.9362) or our local number (415.475.9362).
 Space is limited so please register at least a week ahead.

 Chris Fortin is a Zen priest who has received Dharma transmission from Zoketsu Norman Fischer.
 She is a teacher in the Everyday Zen sangha, a MFT psychotherapist and Spiritual Counselor.
 She is co-founder of Honoring the Path of the Warrior and leads the women's Lotus Sangha in Sebastopol.

-Lane Olson, MA, Faculty Emeritus at Sonoma State University, worked in higher education for over 25 years.
-With research interests in feminist spirituality, her university courses included Female Images of the Divine and Women in Theology, and her master’s thesis focused on the work of artist and activist Mayumi Oda.
+Lane Olson, MA, Faculty Emerita at Sonoma State University, worked in higher education for over 25 years.
+With research interests in feminist spirituality, her university courses included Female Images of the Divine, and Women in Theology, and her master’s thesis focused on the work of artist and activist Mayumi Oda.
 She has had a meditation practice since 1975.